OpenNMT/Hackathon/unsupervised-nmt/README.md

 # Unsupervised NMT with TensorFlow and OpenNMT-tf

-We propose you to implement [*Unsupervised Machine Translation Using Monolingual Corpora Only*](https://arxiv.org/abs/1711.00043) (G. Lample et al. 2017) using [TensorFlow](https://www.tensorflow.org/) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf).
+We propose you to implement the paper [*Unsupervised Machine Translation Using Monolingual Corpora Only*](https://arxiv.org/abs/1711.00043) (G. Lample et al. 2017) using [TensorFlow](https://www.tensorflow.org/) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf).
 While the project might take more than one day to complete, the goal of this session is to:

 * dive into an interesting research paper applying adversarial training to NMT;
 * learn about some TensorFlow mechanics;